navasikya06/interactive-voice-response/README.md

 # Interactive Voice Response

-This repo consists of an audio folder, a jupyter notebook, python file, a screenshot of me using CoPilot, a word doc of my answers to the assignment part 1, and a requirements file.
+This repo consists of an audio folder, a jupyter notebook, and a python file.

 The core of this repo is an Interactive Voice Response (IVR) app that plays audio, records reply, identifies intent, and replies in response to the intent.